 After the calming experience in the church, I walked down to the Jewish area.
 Seeing David’s star in the windows of shops and I peeked into the window of a synagogue.
 It looked like an older house on the outside and the inside, the part that I could see, was like a cave.
 I noticed that in this part of Prague the buildings were even more decorated and elaborate.

-I walked back towards the center to make my way to the Charles Bridge.
+I walked back towards the centre to make my way to the Charles Bridge.
 Coming up the hill I could see the bridge tower and once I got to level ground, I could see the curve of the cobblestone bridge and the hoard of people.
 What I didn’t understand is why it was so crowded with tourists in November.
 I thought it would be much quieter like the serene photos they have on the internet with the pretty fog.

 I walked up to the Prague Castle, which isn’t actually a physical castle as I have seen in other European countries so far.
 The Prague Castle is actually like a closed-off village.
 It has the St. Vitus Cathedral, which is what you see from the distance.
 Luckily they allow you to enter and see the immensity that is the high ceilings and the stained glass windows.
 It is known as the largest castle in the world.

 I walked down Golden Street, with its brownish-red walled buildings and beautiful wall lamps.
 I walked down from the Cathedral so I think I missed the upper half of the Castle.
 But I hope that I will return to Prague one day and I will see the rest.